lvmajor/WkWrap/README.md

 # WkWrap
 [wkhtmltopdf](http://wkhtmltopdf.org/) cross-platform C# wrapper for .NET Core.
 ## Overview
-This project is build against [.NET Standard 1.4](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) using the [RTM tooling](https://www.microsoft.com/net/download/core) that ships with [Visual Studio 2017](https://www.visualstudio.com/downloads/).
+This project is build over [.NET Standard 1.4](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) using the [RTM tooling](https://www.microsoft.com/net/download/core) that ships with [Visual Studio 2017](https://www.visualstudio.com/downloads/).
 This is the only configuration I'm support on the issue tracker.
-WkWrap calls wkhtmltopdf in stream-based processing mode, so you don't need to provide any temp folders.
+WkWrap calls wkhtmltopdf in stream-based processing mode, so doesn't need to provide any temp folders.

 ## Getting started
 ### Installation